-- Women about to undergo chemotherapy or radiotherapy
+- about to undergo chemotherapy or radiotherapy

-- Women at risk of an early menopause
+- at risk of an early menopause

-- Couples undergoing IVF treatment who have ethical or religious concerns over embryo freezing
+- couples undergoing IVF treatment who have ethical or religious concerns over embryo freezing

 If you chose to have your eggs frozen it will involve the same type of treatment as women having IVF.
-Drugs are used to stimulate your ovaries to produce multiple eggs, and a few weeks after commencing treatment the eggs are collected using an ultrasound guided needle.
-Eggs which are mature (i.e. ready to be fertilised) can be frozen using a process called vitrification.
-Eggs can normally be stored for up to 10 years.
+Drugs are used to stimulate your ovaries to produce multiple eggs.
+10-14 days after commencing treatment the eggs are collected using an ultrasound guided needle under sedation.
+This procedure typically takes 10-15 minutes.

 When required for treatment your eggs are thawed and then fertilised using intra-cytoplasmic sperm injection (ICSI), a technique that involves injecting a single sperm into each egg.
 Resultant embryos are transferred to your uterus at a maximum of two at a time.